 Do you regularly scrape the web but always seem to run into problems with your scrapers getting blocked?
 This article discusses reasons to consider using proxies with Python requests.

-The general consensus is that sending HTTP requests with the Python standard library isn’t the easiest of things.
-The majority of developers find themselves employing third-party tools such as Requests to ensure a smoother scraping experience.
-However, the right kind of tool is just one of many challenges that you’ll need to overcome to scrape successfully.
-Another obstacle that needs to be overcome is that of getting around the banning of scrapers.
+Many would say that sending HTTP requests with the Python standard library isn’t the easiest of tasks.
+Most developers employ third-party tools such as Requests to ensure a smoother scraping experience.
+However, finding the right kind of tool is just one of many challenges that to successful scraping.
+Another obstacle is bans on scrapers.

 2. Get access to rotating IPs

 A pool of rotating IP addresses will help you reach the websites you wish to scrape effectively.
 You’ll be able to carry out the data extraction stress-free.
 Proxy service providers like ProxyMesh give you access to many rotating IP address proxy servers.
 As your requests pass through these anonymous proxy servers they will be randomly routed through any of the available proxy IP addresses ensuring total anonymity on your end.

 3. Get past rate limits set by target sites